My aim is to handcraft instruments which will be loved by their new owners.

 To create a beautiful appearance of the instrument, I usually choose maple or sycamore with a deep figure along with a very transparent finish, which enhances the wood figure beautifully by keeping its "holographic movement" and "sparkle".

-There is no obligation to buy anything when you come and visit as I understand how difficult it can be to find the right instrument that meets all your requirements.
+There is no obligation to buy anything when you visit my workshop as I understand how difficult it can be to find the right instrument that meets all your requirements.

 But as mentioned above, many parts of an existing instrument can be easily adjusted and we can also discuss any of your requirements for a custom made instrument such as different types of wood, finishing or various extras.